-What is Optimal Health?
+What is Optimal Vascular Health?

-In our view, optimal health is creating a profound understanding and strong foundation for future personal growth in nutrition and physical health, spiritual health, mental health and financial health.
-If you reflect for a moment on our society today, I think you will agree that optimal health is difficult to achieve and largely elusive for the majority of ourselves and our fellow citizens.
+In our view, optimum health is creating a profound understanding and strong foundation for future personal growth in nutrition and physical health, spiritual health, mental health and financial health.
+If you reflect for a moment on our society today, I think you will agree that optimum health is difficult to achieve and largely elusive for the majority of ourselves and our fellow citizens.
 At McQuaid MD, we believe this is simply an educational and awareness issue.
 Our goal is to change that by delivering good information in usable ways via this website, our "21st Century Guide" series and our weight loss and wellness programs.

 In the past, we used to visit with our patients and make recommendations for them to eat better and sleep and exercise more.
 The patient would regularly agree that those were all great recommendations, promise to do better and then leave the office visit, largely failing to practice what they agreed were great ideas for their longevity and wellbeing.